hariprasadraja/dotfiles/README.md

 utils tool is available inside the `bin/` directory.

+### Contributing
+1. Fork it!
+2. Go through the internals.
+3. Create your feature branch (git checkout -b feature/new feature)
+4. Introduce your changes (git commit -m 'feature: new feature')
+5. Push to the branch (git push origin feature/new feature)
+6. Submit a pull request :tada:

 ### Thanks 🙏

 My Delightful thanks to those above mentioned open source contributors and bloggers whose contributions bring me great support for writing this project.